Heuluck/Wave-Progress-Ball-v2/README-EN.md

 #### Setting Generator

-Simply copy the settings from the [Demo Page (Chinese)](https://heuluck.github.io/Wave-Progress-Ball-Demo/), and copy the settings from "导出设置".
+Simply open the [Demo Page (Chinese)](https://heuluck.github.io/Wave-Progress-Ball-Demo/), and copy the settings from "导出设置".

 #### Example